apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 To avoid using huge memory space for negative sampling like original implementation and remain to sample fastly from this distribution, Hivemall uses [Alias method](https://en.wikipedia.org/wiki/Alias_method).

+This method has proposed in papers below:

+- A. J. Walker, New Fast Method for Generating Discrete Random Numbers with Arbitrary Frequency Distributions, in Electronics Letters 10, no. 8, pp. 127-128, 1974.
+- A. J. Walker, An Efficient Method for Generating Discrete Random Variables with General Distributions.
+ACM Transactions on Mathematical Software 3, no. 3, pp. 253-256, 1977.

 ```sql
 set hivevar:noisePower=3/4;